 Organizational Design.
 Job analysis and design are successfully implemented in Walmart’s human resource management through the company’s organizational structure, which is a hierarchical functional structure.
 This organizational structure makes it easy to specify distinct characteristics for each job.
 The structure has clear lines of authority, lines of communication, and lines of command.
 Walmart has clear and distinct definitions for every job position and level of the structure.
 In effect, the firm’s human resource management minimizes uncertainty in job analysis and design.

 Job descriptions.
-As the largest retailer in the world, Walmart has a wide variety of job descriptions.
+As one of the largest retailers in the world, Walmart has a wide variety of job descriptions.
 Nonetheless, the firm’s human resource management uses the following variables as criteria for job descriptions:

 - Position